JanssenProject/jans/docs/admin/developer/agama/ui-pages.md

 # Writing UI pages

-Creating the pages that make up an agama flow is rather straightforward for a developer.
-Depending on the sophistication required for the UI/UX, more effort might be demanded, however with agama, developers focus more on writing HTML markup than dealing with complexities of a UI framework.
+Creating the pages that make up an Agama flow is rather straightforward for a developer.
+Depending on the sophistication required for the UI/UX, more effort might be demanded, however with Agama, developers focus more on writing HTML markup than dealing with complexities of a UI framework.
 Here, there is considerably less wrestling in comparison to using big frameworks like JSF.

 ## Template engine

 To generate all output to be sent to the browser, the [Apache FreeMarker](https://freemarker.apache.org) template engine is used.
 This is a lightweight, versatile, and easy-to-learn open-source Java library.
-With FreeMarker any kind of text output can be produced, so agama flows are not restricted to HTML markup exclusively.
+With FreeMarker any kind of text output can be produced, so Agama flows are not restricted to HTML markup exclusively.

 Developers are encouraged to take a peep at the [FreeMarker manual](https://freemarker.apache.org/docs/index.html) before trying to write their first pages.
 The key concept there is `Template + data-model = output` which is pretty natural.
-The sumation in this equation is generally referred to as "rendering a template" in Agama documentation.
+The sumation in this equation is generally referred to as "rendering a template" in this documentation.

 The following resources are useful as introduction as well: